 Contact Our Experienced Santa Fe & Albuquerque Medical Malpractice Litigation Lawyer

 Founding attorney Lee Hunt dedicates his practice to holding negligent doctors, surgeons and other healthcare providers accountable for causing harm to patients.

-At Hunt Law Firm, we handle all medical malpractice cases on a contingency basis, which means that you don’t pay us anything until we win compensation for you.
+At Hunt Law Firm, we handle all medical malpractice litigation cases on a contingency basis, which means that you don’t pay us anything until we win compensation for you.
 Please contact our office today for a free consultation.